 How many times have you hung up on the telecaller the minute they try to get you to switch to a new internet provider?
 We are all guilty of doing it and as harsh as our reaction might seem in hindsight, we simply do not have the time to spend the 2 to 3 minutes that it takes to answer a phone call and hear the caller out.
 Text messages are precise and easy to skim through.
 According to statistics, 99% of all text messages sent are opened.
 Think about it: which would you be more likely to do?
 Open a promotional text message or answer a phone call from an unidentified number?

 An average phone call lasts approximately 2 minutes.
 This includes exchanging pleasantries and providing context to the purpose of the call before the message in question has been delivered.
 Additionally, most of these phone calls are made during the caller’s work day, which also happens to be the customer’s workday as well.
-A text message, on the other hand, gives the receiver the option of reading your text at their own convenience.
-Furthermore, it takes no more than 90 seconds for a person to read and decipher a text message.
+A text message, on the other hand, gives the receiver an option of reading your text at their own convenience.
+Furthermore, it takes not more than 90 seconds for a person to read and decipher a text message.

 #3.
 Customer Preference